 Guided tours of the outdoor gardens and/or the greenhouses are available.
-We recommend a maximum of twenty people per guide.
+We recommend a maximum of fifteen people per guide.
 The price is 70€/hour Mondays to Fridays, 80€/hour Saturdays and 100€/hour Sundays.
 VAT (24%) is included.
 The entrance fee to the greenhouses is not included.

 The Garden’s seminar room can be booked for private events, training and meetings.
 The fee is 40 € for the first hour, and 10€/hour after that (VAT 24% is included).
 The price outside the opening hours is different.

 Guided tours or the seminar room can be booked by email firstname.lastname@example.org.
 You can also call +358 50 302 6613 (Merja Kastu) Mon-Thu 8AM – 2PM, Fri 8AM – 1 PM.
 Price enquiries can also be directed to the office, +358 50 4090 151.
 Email is preferred.